 The only thing to keep in mind regarding the camera angle is that it should not exceed 45° in the vertical or horizontal direction - see the graphics below.
 Anything above 45° is complicating the detection.

 Your camera shall have direct visibility of the vehicles and their license plates at the point of the scene, where you need to recognize it, so try to avoid the camera positioning where the vehicles overlap each other, like a direct angle.

 The clarity of the license plate depends also on natural conditions of the monitored area, like day/night or actual weather as well as on the camera settings.
 Try to check possible problems like blur, fog, light under/overexposure etc. and optimize the camera recording options.
 For example, features like the Automatic gain control (AGC), digital noise reduction (DNR), autofocus, and backlight compensation should be rather disabled while enabling the ANPR camera setup.

 And here is how it should and shouldn't look like in practice:

 NOTE: Both of these scenes may look suitable for ANPR recognition, however, not both of them are good for Standard Processing.
-Why?
-Because the vehicles are overlapping significantly on the first image and you will not obtain proper trajectories.
-When Uploading footage for ANPR recognition it has to be suitable for the Standard processing as well.

 If you are still not sure about the usability of your footage contact us!